Makzin/100-days-of-code/log.md

 AAANd another stream of thought is contributing to open source.
 I understand it's all the rage and you're encouraged to get into that as soon as possible - but not even sure if I can with the skills I have.
 I mean, basic PHP and Javascript?
 Are there even new, beginner-geared open source PHP projects?
 I mean, I'm sure there are.
 I guess this is the same thing every code newbie runs into.

 Anyway, I'm looking forward to porting this stuff over onto the blog once it's ready.

 **Link(s) to work**
+None

+### Day 17: February 1 2017, Wednesday

+**Today's Progress**
+Learned all about CRUD in PHP.

+**Thoughts**
+Followed a TreeHouse tutorial that taught me how to create records in a DB table, which is awesome!
+Since I need to learn how to actually insert blogposts into my DB.
+Next, I need to actually build a form that'll allow me to input some blog text, as well as a date.
+Having done the filtering input and sanitizing output part twice now, it's starting to become a bit more familiar and much less abstract.
+Still a bit fuzzy on when you would need to prepare queries, but I think practice will help here.
+Still looking to get through the blog application in PHP before starting in earnest on the LaunchSchool Ruby stuff.

+**Link(s) to work**

 ### Day xx: Month day year, Day